Shape-dependence of electrophoretic mobility: an AI-assisted derivation: Conclusions

 \section{Conclusions}

-We have derived the electrophoretic mobility of a nearly spherical particle at arbitrary Debye length, expressing the result in the compact form $C_\parallel = f_H(\kap a)\,[1 + \eps\,c_2\,\sigma_2(\kap a)]$, where $f_H$ is Henry's function for a sphere and $\sigma_2(\kap a)$ is a universal shape correction coefficient that encodes the entire effect of $P_2$ deformation on particle migration.
+We have derived the electrophoretic mobility of a nearly spherical particle at arbitrary Debye length, restricted to weakly charged particles (small zeta potential, $e\zeta/k_BT \ll 1$) and weak applied fields, which are the assumptions that underpin the linearised Poisson--Boltzmann framework and the decomposition of the problem into independent sub-problems used throughout, expressing the result in the compact form $C_\parallel = f_H(\kap a)\,[1 + \eps\,c_2\,\sigma_2(\kap a)]$, where $f_H$ is Henry's function for a sphere and $\sigma_2(\kap a)$ is a universal shape correction coefficient that encodes the entire effect of $P_2$ deformation on particle migration.
 The principal findings are as follows.

 \begin{enumerate} \item The shape correction $\sigma_2(\kap a)$ interpolates smoothly between the H\"{u}ckel value $\sigma_2(0) = +1/5$, set entirely by the Brenner drag correction, and the Smoluchowski limit $\sigma_2(\infty) = 0$, where the Morrison--Teubner theorem is recovered self-consistently through a cancellation of the $\Phi_1$ and drag contributions.